DESIGNED TO MATCH YOUR VISUAL AGE:

 This new design technology also promises that individuals whose habits deviate from the Visual Age profile will still receive a satisfyingly personalized lens thanks to the new concept of Continuous Design Technology.

 To understand the different lens design concepts, we need to compare designs for different Visual Ages.
 To make the comparison, values are normalized based on the design parameters and expressed in percentages of the nominal addition.
+Below are some examples, illustrated by accompanying diagrams, comparing Shamir Autograph Intelligence lenses per Visual Age, with current lens design.

 In the current lens design, the maximum cylinder is quite constant—between 90 percent to 100 percent of the nominal addition for the entire range.
 In Shamir Autograph Intelligence, the maximum cylinder ratio significantly grows with Visual Age, with values between 68 percent to 102 percent, demonstrating a great advantage for younger Visual Ages.
 At the same time, it directly contributes to ease of vision zone switching, which occurs at a higher frequency among younger presbyopes.